Hepatitis C: Epidemiology

 In the United States, about 2% of people have chronic hepatitis C. In 2014, an estimated 30,500 new acute hepatitis C cases occurred (0.7 per 100,000 population), an increase from 2010 to 2012.
 The number of deaths from hepatitis C rose to 15,800 in 2008 having overtaken HIV/AIDS as a cause of death in the US in 2007.
 In 2014, it was the single greatest cause of infectious death in the United States.
 This mortality rate is expected to increase, as those infected by transfusion before HCV testing become apparent.
 In Europe, the percentage of people with chronic infections has been estimated to be between 0.13 and 3.26%.

 In the United Kingdom, about 118,000 people were chronically infected in 2019.
 About half of the people using a needle exchange in London in 2017–18 tested positive for hepatitis C of which half were unaware that they had it.
 As part of a bid to eradicate hepatitis C by 2025, NHS England conducted a large procurement exercise in 2019.
 Merck Sharp & Dohme, Gilead Sciences, and Abbvie were awarded contracts, which, together, are worth up to £1 billion over five years.
+NHS England claimed to be leading the world in efforts to eliminate the disease in 2026 having reduced deaths by 36% since 2016.

 The total number of people with this infection is higher in some countries in Africa and Asia.
 Countries with particularly high rates of infection include Pakistan (4.8%) and China (3.2%).

 Since 2014, extremely effective treatments have been available to eradicate the disease within 8–12 weeks in most people.
 In 2015, about 950,000 people were treated while 1.7 million new infections occurred, meaning that overall the number of people with HCV increased.
 These numbers differ by country and improved in 2016, with some countries achieving higher cure rates than new infection rates (mostly high-income countries).
 By 2018, twelve countries are on track to achieve HCV elimination.
 While antiviral agents will curb new infections, it is less clear whether they impact overall deaths and morbidity.
 Furthermore, for them to be effective, people need to be aware of their infection – it is estimated that worldwide only 20% of infected people are aware of their infection (in the US, fewer than half were aware).